ellamkoch/fem-mortgage-calculator/README-template.md

 I did have to do some googling to find a way to override my system colors on the radio with the colors that were shown in the completed mobile design.

+Came back to finish up the validation and desktop styles.
+Had issues figuring out how to get the mortgage term and interest side by side in the desktop.
+Realized after looking at the code a bit that the code wasn't fully complete and I had to concatonate the validation function for the other fields and found a way to make the validation work on the radio buttons.
+This one was definitely a learning experience.
+I had the desktop version working for the terms and % being side by side, but then realized the mobile wasn't working properly.
+I fixed the mobile, and then broke the desktop again... so I'll figure it out eventually.

 Key learnings:
 - More about how to select elements and dynamically update text content using `document.querySelector()` and `.textContent`.
 - How to import functions between files using `export default` and `import`.